ythirion/unit-tests-intro/c#/how-to.md

 - You can use `moq` as `TestDouble` library
   - `moq` documentation is available [here](https://moq.github.io/moq4/)
-  - You need to qdd the package dependency in your test project
+  - You need to add the package dependency in your test project

 > Never trust a test that you have not seen failed